 Charles Mahoney's more muted and melancholy Christmas Tree Viewed through Red Curtains is another intriguing take on a festive tree.

 It feels like this painting perfectly summarises that Boxing Day sense of limbo, especially for children, confused as to why there are no longer presents to unwrap.

 This is particularly clear with the girl lying on the floor, clutching half-heartedly at a paper windmill and a horn, surrounded by the wonderful clutter of toys filling a small space.
 There are no parents to be seen – presumably they're quietly polishing off the brandy – and while the tree and decorations are still gaudy, you know that their real purpose is done with, as the inevitable slow slide into January begins.

 Another warm take on familial chaos is offered by Harry Wilson in The Christmas Tree as dogs, babies and a father attempting to shave all jostle for space at a cramped kitchen table.

-Santa’s sleigh as envisaged in a mining town by Paul Schofield has a particularly perky-looking reindeer, and Christmas at Corfe Castle sees a Dumbledore-esque Santa, with reindeer, perched a bit precariously on a roof.
+This Japanese ink drawing from Wellcome Collection by an unknown artist has a particularly beautifully rendered reindeer, and Christmas at Corfe Castle sees a Dumbledore-esque Santa, with reindeer, perched a bit precariously on a roof.

 A person named Christmas